 Animals are transported to and from farms using livestock trucks.
 They are types of trucks used to transport livestock.

 It’s a vehicle designed specifically to keep animals in place.
-Furthermore, some are even outfitted with specialized apparatus to ensure that they remain still and adequately nourished.
+Some are even outfitted with specialized apparatus to ensure that they remain still and adequately nourished.

 The back or top of the trucks is usually somewhat ajar so the livestock may get some fresh air and not be crammed into a cramped space.

-In addition, they become agitated as a result of this.
-They are not the strongest tracks but are among the most durable because they must haul large animals.
+In addition, they become agitated as a result.
+Although they are not the strongest tracks, they are among the most durable because they must haul large animals.

 7. Tankers

 Tankers are also types of trucks used for transporting liquids.
-When transporting liquid or liquefied materials, a tanker is frequently utilized.
+A tanker is frequently utilized when transporting liquid or liquefied materials.

-Examples include oil, gasoline, water, liquid chemicals, fertilizers, and insecticides.
-Insulated, pressurized, and built for single or multiple loads, the containers are standard.
+Oil, gasoline, water, liquid chemicals, fertilizers, and insecticides are examples.
+Standard containers are insulated, pressurized, and built for single or multiple loads.

 Tankers are extremely difficult to maneuver because of their high center of gravity.
 They can also be exceedingly dangerous due to the flammable material they transport.